 You can leave all your food and crockery in the cupboards and over your worktop.

 Replacing kitchen doors is a dust free process – except maybe for the drilling of a few minor holes.

 The only part of your kitchen you will need to dispose of will be your old kitchen doors.
 These may even fit in the boot of your car.
 No need for a skip at all.

 You can continue to use your kitchen as normal.
 Nothing changes – except the doors of course.

 You can replace kitchen doors yourself, ensuring that your home is treated exactly how you would want it to be.
 Plus, there is no need to keep going in and out of the house, so no chance of mud being spread anywhere.

 You can ensure that all packaging and the old kitchen doors are disposed of in the right way.
 You can keep your house clean while keeping your conscience clean.

-It is true that replacing kitchen cupboard doors is a minor change with the minimum of hassle, but the change to the look of your kitchen can be major.
+It is true that replacing kitchen cupboard doors is a minor change with the minimum of mess and hassle.
+But the change to the look of your kitchen can be major.
 There is nothing like fresh and clean new kitchen doors to give the whole room a new and modern look.

-There is no reason why you can't change the worktop next year and look at the tiles the year after that.
-There is no need to put off a change to your kitchen for yet another few months.
+You could change the worktop next year and look at the tiles the year after that.
+Don't put off a change to your kitchen for yet another few months.
 Take the first steps to getting the kitchen you want and buy replacement kitchen doors.
 There really is nothing stopping you.